hynek/svcs/README.md

 ```

-A container lives as long as you want the instances to live -- e.g. as long as a request lives.
+A container lives as long as you want the instances to live -- e.g., as long as a request lives.
-At the end you run `container.close()` to cleanup all instances that the container has created.
+At the end, you run `container.close()` to clean up all instances that the container has created.
 You can use this to return database connections to a pool, et cetera.

 If you have async cleanup functions, use `await container.aclose()` instead.